The 3 A’s for Recruiting More Diverse Talent

 Here are some examples of steps you can take to address the problems you’ve uncovered:

-A diverse future relies on data—and people
+Meeting diversity goals relies on data—and people

+Using actionable data brings diversity issues into the light, and gives you the data to truly understand what’s keeping you from your DEI goals.
+The right technology tools can make it easier for teams to stay in contact with, and nurture, the diverse talent they worked so hard to attract.
 The Ask, Align, Act framework makes it easier to identify, visualize, and address problem areas for diversity within your organization’s hiring process.
 But it’s up to your people to use it to enact real change.

 Never miss a story!
-Get the Outsmart newsletter.
+Get the People Insights Monthly.

 Subscribe today by entering your e-mail address to get insights and stories delivered to your inbox.